 The History Honours Class is an extra challenge for excellent students.
-Selection for the class is based on the students' grade point average of Bachelor 1 (minimum 7.0) and a motivation letter.
+Selection for the class is based on the students' grade point average of Bachelor 1 (minimum 7.5) and a motivation letter.
 The admission and application procedure is to be found on the website.

+The class:

-- The class: - will be offered in terms 2, 3 and 4 of the second bachelor year and consists of 15 credits; - consists of lectures, seminars or other sessions on contemporary issues within the field of History; various aspects of these issues are presented by the School's permanent staff, as well as by professionals from outside the School.
+• will be offered in terms 2, 3 and 4 of the second bachelor year and consists of 15 credits; Consists of lectures, seminars or other sessions on contemporary issues within the field of History; various aspects of these issues are presented by guest lectures and/or professionals.